pavan347/HoneyPot/README.md

 # HoneyPot Project
 ## Introduction
-This project is a honeypot designed to detect and analyze unauthorized access attempts.
-It aims to improve security by attracting potential attackers and studying their behavior.
+The HoneyPot Project is a web application designed to demonstrate how the concept of a honeypot works in cybersecurity.
+By simulating a vulnerable system, it attracts potential attackers and logs unauthorized access attempts.
+This project provides valuable insights into attack patterns and techniques, helping security professionals to study attacker behavior and develop better defense mechanisms.

 ## Features
 - Attracts potential attackers